 Express buses and airport shuttles are useful for longer routes, especially between Naha, Chatan, Nago, Motobu, and Churaumi Aquarium.
 They are more practical than slow local buses for long-distance trips, but they still require careful schedule planning.

 If you are going all the way from Naha to Churaumi Aquarium by bus, expect a long travel day.
-The trip can take roughly 2.5 to 3 hours each way depending on the route, traffic, and departure point.
+The trip can take roughly 2.5 to 3 hours each way depending on the route, traffic, and departure point, so check the current timetable before locking in your plan.

 Are Taxis and Ride-Hailing Apps Useful?